 Schmitt Family Farm (Riverhead, NY, Long Island)

-Phil Schmitt's family has grown vegetables on Long Island for over 150 years, spending the last four decades on their 200-acre farm in Riverhead.
+Phil Schmitt's family has grown vegetables on Long Island for over 150 years, spending the last four decades on their 250-acre farm in Riverhead.
 Their soil is a sandy loam, a common type for Long Island's East End, but is fairly heavy.
 This proved problematic as the farm grew.
-Learn all about the conservation practices Phil used to solve this problem.
+Learn about the conservation practices Phil used to solve this problem, and how they impacted his bottom line with an economic case study AFT and CCE Suffolk developed with a former USDA Natural Resources Conservation Service economist.

-Read the full story here or download the PDF version.
+Read the full story or download the economic case study.

 Pedersen Farms (Seneca Castle, NY, Great Lakes)